CS 546: Human-Computer Interaction

 Participation, Professionalism, and Critique

-- Actively engaging in class activities
+- Active involvement in class activities and discussions

-- Occasional quiz on reading/video material
+- Occasional reading/video quizzes

-- Occasional reflection on class activities
+- Occasional written reflections on class activities

 - Designing with the Mind in Mind by Jeff Johnson